 In terms of need, the IRP Order ordered Minnesota Power to acquire up to 300 MW of regional/inservice territory or net-zero solar by 2026, as practicable.
-The Regal Solar Project is a 119.5 MW solar energy facility.
-Minnesota Power proposes the Regal Solar Project as one of the projects to meet the requirements of the IRP Order.
+The Project is an 85 MW solar energy facility.
+This Project is proposed as one of the projects to meet the requirements of the IRP Order.5